MicrosoftDocs/windows-ai-docs/docs/directml/webnn-overview.md

 #### What hardware back-ends are currently available?
 Are certain models only supported with specific hardware back-ends?

 You can find information about operator support in WebNN at [Implementation Status of WebNN Operations | Web Machine Learning](https://webmachinelearning.github.io/webnn-status/).

-#### What are the steps to update the Intel driver for NPU Support (Coming Soon)?
-1. Uncompress the ZIP file.
-2. Press Win+R to open the Run dialog box.
-3. Type devmgmt.msc into the text field.
-4. Press Enter or click OK.
-5. In the Device Manager, open the "Neural processors" node
-6. Right click on the NPU who's driver you wish to update.
-7. Select "Update Driver" from the context menu
-8. Select "Browse my computer for drivers"
-9. Select "Let me pick from a list of available drivers on my computer"
-10. Press the "Have disk" button
-11. Press the "Browse" button
-12. Navigate to the place where you decompressed the aforementioned zip file.
-13. Press OK.